-Two references will be taken up if selected for interview so that discrepancies can be probed during the selection stage.
+Two references will be taken up before the selection stage where possible, so that discrepancies can be probed during the selection stage.
 This will include the current employer.
 References will include a request for any reason why the applicant should not work with children.
 References will only be accepted from the Headteacher or in some cases senior colleagues, however, the expectation is that the Headteacher will countersign references in these instances.

-References will be sought directly from the referee ho must be a senior member staff such as a manager.
+References will be sought directly from the referee.
 Open references or testimonials provided by the candidate will never be accepted.